Ard3ny/ard3ny.github.io/_posts/2023-02-25-Docker-vs-LXC.md

 LXD is basically a management CLI system on top of LXC

-The more technical way to define LXD is to describe it as a REST API that connects to libxlc, the LXC software library.
+The more technical way to define LXD is to describe it as a REST API that connects to "libxlc", the LXC software library.
 LXD, which is written in Go, creates a system daemon that apps can access locally using a Unix socket, or over the network via HTTPS.

-LXD’s main selling points include the following:
+"LXD’s" main selling points include the following:

 A host can run many LXC containers using only a single system daemon, which simplifies management and reduces overhead.
 With pure-play LXC, you’d need separate processes for each container.
 The LXD daemon can take advantage of host-level security features to make containers more secure.
 On plain LXC, container security is more problematic.